HittmanA/SurvivalGamesV4/README.md

 # **PLEASE DELETE ALL OLD CONFIGS WHEN UPDATING TO A LATER RELEASE**

-# SurvivalGames  V3.0.6
+# SurvivalGames  V4.0
-SurvivalGames plugin for ImagicalMine
+SurvivalGames plugin for All PHP Supported Server Softwares

 # Commands: